ErkinTunc/HistoryOfBodyBuilding-Website/README.md

     http://localhost:****
 - Replace **** with the port number.

-## Usage
-- Access the web application in your browser at `http://localhost:8000`.
-- Register a new user account and log in to access chat functionality.

 ## File Descriptions
 - **httpd.py**: Main server script to run the web application.